MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 - Needs context-specific language understanding models or needs to extract entity information from user input.
 - Would benefit from custom input processing or response generation.

 The [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) and the other adaptive dialog topics describe the features supported by adaptive dialogs: language recognition and language generation support, use of triggers and actions to model conversation flow, access to memory scopes, and so on.
+See how to [create a bot using adaptive dialogs](bot-builder-dialogs-adaptive.md) for more about using a dialog manager to run an adaptive dialog.

 ## Other dialogs